onmyshelf/docs/docs/admin-guide/index.md

 You need to have [Git](https://git-scm.com/) installed on your machine.

-If you can't use git, you can download and skip the following steps, but it's not recommended, as you can miss some changes.
+If you can't use git, you can download and skip the following steps, but it's not recommended, as you could miss some changes.

 ### Download the docker project
 Clone the project: